 Operation: GoodJobs Fridays 2 p.m.
 Starbucks, 10314 S. Tacoma Way, Lakewood.
 For more information, email email@example.com or call 253-573-6789.

 Hawk Job Fair take place Mondays (except DONSAs and federal holidays) at Hawk Transition Center Auditorium at 11 a.m.
 Come out and speak to recruiters with employment opportunities.
 Walk-ins are welcome.

 Career Skills Program Briefings take place Mondays at Hawk Transition Center Auditorium.
 Walk-ins are welcome.
 Noon: trades/skills/technology/business brief.

-WorkSource Veterans Service Orientation Briefings take place the first and third Wednesdays of the month from 9 to 11 a.m. at 500 SW Seventh St., Renton.
-Next meeting is Nov.
-15. For more information, call 206-205-3500.
+WorkSource Veterans Service Orientation Briefings First and third Wednesdays of the month from 9 to 11 a.m. at 500 SW Seventh St., Renton.
+For more information, call 206-205-3500.